Sign up to our Newsletter

 Step 2: Obtain a Bachelor’s Degree

-Some states will require you to have higher education to pursue detective work.
-Even if your state doesn't, having a bachelor’s degree will make you a more competitive applicant and increase your qualifications.
+Some states will require you to have a higher education to pursue detective work.
+Regardless, a bachelor’s degree will make you a more competitive applicant and increase your qualifications.

 Aspiring detectives generally pursue majors in criminal justice or a related field.
 These programs take four years to complete.
 Students who opt for two-year associate’s degrees instead will still have an advantage over students without higher education experience, but bachelor's degrees are strongly preferred.